joao-pampanin/kedro-expectations/README.md

 ### Fail Fast

-fail_fast is a parameter added to allow a great expectations validation failure to break the pipeline run.
-It is useful when you want your pipeline to keep running only if GE doesn't find any incoherences at any validation
+fail_fast is a parameter added to give more control over the pipeline.
+That way it is possible to define if a great expectations validation failure breaks the pipeline run (fail_fast = True) or not (fail_fast = False).

 Its default value is "False", and to change it the only step necessary is to change the parameter value within your hook usage